-You may also have additional tests to check for bacterial overgrowth in your small intestine, for poor fat absorption, or for other problems that may be causing or contributing to your symptoms:
+You may have additional tests to check for bacterial overgrowth in your small intestine, poor fat absorption, or other problems that may be causing or contributing to your symptoms:

 Treatments and drugs

-Whenever possible, doctors treat blind loop syndrome by dealing with the underlying problem — surgically repairing a postoperative blind loop, stricture or fistula, for example.
-But, the blind loop can't always be reversed.
+Whenever possible, doctors treat blind loop syndrome by dealing with the underlying problem — for example, by surgically repairing a postoperative blind loop, stricture or fistula.
+But the blind loop can't always be reversed.
 In that case, treatment focuses on correcting nutritional deficiencies and eliminating bacterial overgrowth.

 Doctors may also switch among different drugs to help prevent bacterial resistance.
-Ironically, because antibiotics wipe out most intestinal bacteria — both normal and abnormal — they can cause some of the very problems they're trying to cure, including diarrhea and an imbalance of bacteria in the digestive tract.
+Antibiotics wipe out most intestinal bacteria, both normal and abnormal.
+As a result, antibiotics can cause some of the very problems they're trying to cure, including diarrhea.
+Switching among different drugs can help avoid this problem.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.